About the University

 ABET (Computing Accreditation Commission), formerly known as Accrediting Board for Engineering and Technology, accredits undergraduate programs in computer science.
 ABET most recently reaccredited the bachelor in Computer Science in 2018.

 The Accreditation Review Commission on Education for the Physician Assistant has granted Accreditation-continued status to the Towson University Community College of Baltimore County-Essex Physician Assistant Program sponsored by Community College of Baltimore County.
 Accreditation-continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.
 The most recent reaccreditation occurred in 2015.

 American Occupational Therapy Association, Accreditation Council for Occupational Therapy Education accredits programs in occupational therapy.
 Towson University’s master’s program has been accredited since 1978.
 The program was reaccredited in 2012.

-National Council for Accreditation of Teacher Education* accredits undergraduate and graduate programs to prepare teachers and other school personnel.
-Towson University’s programs have been accredited since 1954 and were last reaccredited in 2008.
+Council for the Accreditation of Educator Preparation (CAEP) accredits undergraduate and graduate programs to prepare teachers and other school personnel.
+Towson University’s programs have been accredited since 1954 and were last reaccredited in 2015.